ZanzyTHEbar/EasyNetworkManager-Docs/vitepress/docs/src/pages/library_guide/library.md

 ## Configuration

 ::: warning
-It is **required** to add a `build flag` to your setup for the code to function properly.
+It is **required** to add a `build flag` to you the project for the code to function properly.
 :::

 For `platformio`

+Add this to your `platformio.ini` file:

 ```ini
 build_flags =
   -DASYNCWEBSERVER_REGEX ; add regex support to AsyncWebServer
 ```

-Optionally you can enable the wifi manager here as well:
+Optionally you can enable use of the wifi manager api here as well:

 ```ini
 build_flags =